ArjenSchwarz/awstools/README.md

 * Your environment variables (`AWS_ACCESS_KEY`, `AWS_SECRET_ACCESS_KEY`, etc.).
 * The values in your `~/.aws/credentials` file.
 * Permissions from the IAM role the application has access to (when running on AWS)

+Unfortunately, the Go SDK doesn't support the credentials used by the AWS CLI v2 for AWS SSO connections.
+If you wish to use this, you will need to export the current settings (for an example see the `awsexportcurrent` function in [this zsh config file](https://github.com/ArjenSchwarz/custom_zsh/blob/master/plugins/aws-shorts/aws-shorts.plugin.zsh)) or use a tool like [benkehoe/aws-sso-credential-process](https://github.com/benkehoe/aws-sso-credential-process).

 [latest]: https://github.com/ArjenSchwarz/awstools/releases